 Note: The article could be accessed from the author’s Academia.edu account.
 In this post, I use common Western spellings of well-known names such as Ho Chi Minh and Hanoi but resort to Vietnamese spellings for the rest.
 It’s convenient if inconsistent and inelegant.

-I’ll start with a summary of Vo’s article, which at sixty-two pages is likely the longest single piece ever published by JVS in its ten-year existence.
-(Alex told me it was 17,700 words without notes.
-With notes, the word count is over 25,500: equivalent to a quarter or even a third of a short monograph!)
+I’ll start with a summary of Vo’s article, which at sixty-three pages is likely the longest single piece ever published by JVS in its ten-year existence.
+Alex told me it was 17,700 words without notes.
+With notes, the word count is over 25,500: equivalent to a quarter or even a third of a short monograph!
 For a start, it is a terrific piece of research from materials collected from Archives III in Hanoi and several provincial archives elsewhere in Vietnam, plus extensive use of the published multi-volume collection of Party Documents (Văn Kiện Đảng), now indispensable to historians of Vietnamese communism.
 Were a novice to ask me for an article or a book chapter related to Ho Chi Minh, I should recommend this article only after a few moments of a pause for dramatic effect.
 I’d recommend it not merely for the argument and content, but also for the depth of research.
 Besides, it isn’t as long as it sounds because a non-specialist can comfortably skip the section on historiography, a meaty dozen of pages: a section essential only to specialists in twentieth-century Vietnamese history.

 The heart of the article starts on p.
 15, and it gradually weaves three threads into one: the woman in the title, communist policy and practice regarding land reform in the early 1950s, and the involvement of Ho Chi Minh himself.
 First is Nguyễn Thị Năm, who was forced by family circumstances to enter business and eventually became a successful merchant and landowner in northern Vietnam during the 1930s and 1940s.
 She also became an early and fervent supporter of communist revolutionaries even before Ho Chi Minh declared independence and began the Democratic Republic of Vietnam (DRV) during the August Revolution in 1945.
 She even encouraged her two sons to join the Viet Minh, which they did.